Lost (Maguire novel)

 Lost is a 2001 novel by American author Gregory Maguire.
 Unlike many of Maguire's other adult novels, Lost is set in the real world.
-The novel's concept is that the protagonist is a distant relation of the man who inspired Charles Dickens' character of Ebenezer Scrooge.
+The novel's concept is that the protagonist is a distant relative of the man who inspired Charles Dickens' character of Ebenezer Scrooge.

 Plot summary

 Winifred Rudge is an American writer who travels to London to visit a distant cousin, and to research a new novel about a woman haunted by the ghost of Jack the Ripper.
 When she arrives, she discovers that her cousin has vanished, his apartment (once owned by a common ancestor of theirs: a man who was supposedly the inspiration for Ebenezer Scrooge) is being renovated, and strange sounds are coming from the chimney.
 It seems the apartment is now haunted by a supernatural presence.

 Although the plot of the novel revolves around Winifred trying to chase down the ghost in her cousin's apartment, along the way a deep mystery that exists between Winifried and her cousin, John Comestor, is revealed.
 While trying to solve the mystery Winifried is forced to face the ghosts of her own past and examine her choices and motivations.